Lakeshore Video Podcast Featuring Paige Kennedy Photography

 Photography is art.
 But photography as a career is business.

-Paige’s background in Human Resources and organizational leadership has actually given her an advantage.
-Client communication, contracts, invoicing, gallery delivery, and workflow management are all critical to long-term sustainability.
+Paige’s background in Human Resources and organizational leadership has given her an advantage.
+Client communication, contracts, invoicing, gallery delivery, and workflow management are all critical for long-term sustainability.
+She invested in a CRM system to manage galleries, contracts, and payments—something many new photographers overlook.
+While organization isn’t glamorous, it’s foundational.

 We also discussed:

-• Managing leads from Facebook community groups
+Managing leads from Facebook community groups

-• Using email instead of DMs for professional communication
+Using email instead of DMs for professional communication

-• Why website traffic matters more than vanity metrics
+Why website traffic matters more than vanity metrics

-• How SEO and social media now work together
+How SEO and social media now work together

 As a videographer myself, I’ve seen firsthand how strategic content (like this podcast) can dramatically increase website visits and visibility.
 Social media isn’t just a portfolio anymore—it’s a search engine and trust builder.